Playa Samara, Costa Rica

 When we asked people what advice they would give someone preparing to move to Playa Samara, they said:

 "Expats considering retirement in Playa Samara should be aware of several key factors.
 Firstly, the cost of living is generally lower than in many Western countries, but it's still important to budget carefully.
 Healthcare in Costa Rica is of a high standard and affordable, with many doctors speaking English.
 The official language is Spanish, so learning the basics will make daily life easier, although many locals and expats speak English.
 The climate is tropical, with a dry season from December to April and a rainy season from May to November.
 Playa Samara is a small town with a laid-back lifestyle, so it may not suit those looking for a bustling city environment.
 The local cuisine is a mix of traditional Costa Rican food and international dishes, with plenty of fresh fruit and seafood.
 The country has a stable democracy and is generally safe, but like anywhere, it's important to take precautions against petty crime.
 Property can be more expensive in popular coastal areas like Playa Samara, but still often cheaper than comparable properties in North America or Europe.
 Finally, it's important to understand the visa and residency requirements for retiring in Costa Rica.
-While the process can be bureaucratic, many expats find it worthwhile for the chance to enjoy the country's natural beauty, wildlife, and relaxed lifestyle," said one expat who made the move to Playa Samara.
+While the process can be bureaucratic, many expats find it worthwhile for the chance to enjoy the country's natural beauty, wildlife, and relaxed lifestyle," explained one expat living in Playa Samara, Costa Rica.

 Connect